mshendrikx/karacool/README.md

 ### How do I add cdg or mp3+cdg zip files?

 You'll need to add them manually by copying them to the root of your download folder.
-Run `pikaraoke.sh --help` and look under DOWNLOAD_PATH to find out what the default folder is, or specify your own.
+Run `karacool.sh --help` and look under DOWNLOAD_PATH to find out what the default folder is, or specify your own.
 Only cdg/mp3 pairs and .zip files are supported.

 ### My mp3/cdg file is not playing